-- 1. The student will complete the exam at the scheduled time. - 2.
-The student must complete the exam within the allotted class time of 1 hours and 15 min. - 3.
-There will be NO make-up exams. - 4.
-If a test must be missed, the weight of the final exam will be increased. - 5.
-A student arriving late for an exam will not be allowed to take the exam if any student has completed the exam and left the room.
-This will also count as a tardy. - 6.
-NO cell phones or other electronic assistance, other than simple calculators, are allowed during exams. - 7.
+- 1. The student will complete the exam at the scheduled time.
+Make up exams are at the instructor's discretion. - 2.
+The student must complete the exam within the allotted class time of 75 min. - 3.
+A student arriving late for an exam will not be allowed to take the exam if any student has completed the exam and has left the room.
+This will also count as a tardy. - 4.
+Only a blank paper and pencil/pen may be used during an exam. - 5.
+NO cell phones or other electronic assistance are allowed during exams. - 6.
 According to SPC policy, a student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.